-In a Nutshell: Credit Sesame is a financial information resource that provides members free credit report cards.
+In a Nutshell: Credit Sesame provides free credit scores and report cards to its members.
 Anyone can become a member and get continuous access to and updates about your credit — at no cost.
 The site gets information from TransUnion and then breaks down your credit score for you, so you understand what factors go into it.
 Credit Sesame is much more than a simple tool for credit assessment; it also offers educational blog posts and research focused on credit-related issues.
-On a mission to empower individuals to improve their own finances, Credit Sesame recommends steps to consolidate debt and expand your financial profile.
+On a mission to empower individuals to improve their own finances, Credit Sesame recommends steps to consolidate debt and expand your financial profile. //

 Schooling is supposed to prepare kids to enter the adult world, teaching them math, science, social studies, and language arts — but all too often the educational system glosses over financial subjects.
 We’re taught the quadratic formula, but not how to handle credit.